 Combine culture with beautiful landscapes and wildlife encounters and you have the perfect mix for a Rajasthan adventure to remember.
-If you want to get under the skin of a spectacularly diverse country then this 11 night escape through India’s desert state was made for you.
+If you want to get under the skin of a spectacularly diverse country then this 11-night escape through India’s desert state was made for you.
 It’s not just the people that make this extraordinary country such an alluring place to visit but also the breath-taking animals from the elusive leopard to playful monkeys.
-During this Indian sojourn we’ll take you from vibrant cities like Mumbai and traditional hotels to luxurious tented camps in the middle of the wilds of Jawai.
-Prepare to fall in love with every side of this country as we show you all of its hidden wonders.
+During this Indian sojourn, we’ll take you from vibrant cities like Mumbai and traditional hotels to luxurious tented camps in the middle of the wilds of Jawai.
+Prepare to fall in love with every side of Rajasthan as we show you all of its hidden wonders.

 MUMBAI, THE HEART OF INDIA

 The home of Bollywood is a great place to start your cultural immersion and Mumbai has so much to offer.
 You’ll spend two nights here at the Taj Mahal Palace & Tower, an oasis amid the big city bustle with some of the best views of the Gateway to India and across the Arabian Sea.
 Your Indian education begins with the spiritual side as you head to an island in the harbour to marvel at the Elephanta Caves, a stunning UNESCO World Heritage Centre.
 Hindu and Buddhist religion stand side by side in this unique system of caves making it an even more interesting monument.
 The carefully carved sculptures showcase the architectural skill and this site gives you a glimpse of the rich history of this Eastern gem through the beauty of the ‘City of Caves’.Read more